 Proposal 9: Rename Correction Data to Assistance Data.

-Yes (5): Vivo, Swift, Qualcomm, Apple, ESA
+Yes (6): Vivo, Swift, Qualcomm, Apple, ESA, Ericsson

 See Comments (4): OPPO, Huawei, InterDigital, ZTE

 No (0):

 Moderator: Further to Proposals 6 and 8, Category 1 is renamed ‘Feared events in the GNSS Assistance Data’, recognizing GNSS Assistance Data is the 3GPP terminology for the GNSS corrections supplied by the external GNSS corrections provider.
 The GNSS Assistance Data IEs and procedures for positioning integrity are not yet defined – they are FFS in the WI.